TYsewyn/Getting-Started-with-Spring-Cloud/README.md

 }
 ```

-Update the configuration of the `spring-cloud-contract-maven-plugin` in your `pom.xml` file and rerun your build.
+Update the configuration of the `spring-cloud-contract-maven-plugin` in your `pom.xml` file and rerun your build:

 ```xml
 <plugin>